 7. Get up close to the cows at the Dalby Regional Saleyards

 Get amongst the auction-action with a Wednesday morning visit to the Dalby Regional Saleyards.
 Here you’ll get a glimpse of why this is the cattle capital of the Western Downs.

-Walk along the gates of Dalby’s recently refurbished and now Queensland’s largest sale yards with over 200,000 cows sold from the yard each year in the intense auctions.
+Covered by a staggering four acres of roofing, walk along the gangway’s of Dalby’s recently refurbished and now Queensland’s largest sale yards with over 200,000 cows sold from the yard each year in the intense auctions.

 8. Discover treasures at the Dalby Country Antique Shop

 One visit to the Dalby Country Antique Shop and you’ll see why the locals keep this hidden gem under wraps.

 You’ll find the quaint storefront in North Street, the perfect base to live out your Antiques Roadshow dreams.